ycm-core/YouCompleteMe/CONTRIBUTING.md

 machine configuration and the problem would not be resolved with _reasonable_ changes to the YCM codebase, then the issue is likely to be closed.

+YCM compiles just fine; [the build bots say so][build-bots].
+If the bots are green and YCM doesn't compile on your machine, then _your machine is the root cause_.
+Now read the previous paragraph again.

 Realize that quite literally _thousands_ of people have gotten YCM to work successfully so if you can't, it's probably because you have a peculiar system/Vim configuration or you didn't go through the docs carefully enough.